 Inertial Oscillations and Phugoid Flight

-The English aviation pioneer Frederick Lanchester (1868–1946) introduced many important contributions to aerodynamics.
+The English aviation pioneer Frederick Lanchester (1868--1946) introduced many important contributions to aerodynamics.
 He analysed the motion of an aircraft under various consitions of lift and drag.
-He introduced the term “phugoid” to describe aircraft motion in which the aircraft alternately climbs and descends, varying about straight and level flight.
-This is one of the basic modes of aircraft dynamics, and is clearly illustrated by the flight of gliders.
+He introduced the term ``phugoid'' to describe aircraft motion in which the aircraft alternately climbs and descends, varying about straight and level flight.
+This is one of the … Continue reading Inertial Oscillations and Phugoid Flight

 The Water is Rising Fast

-Seventy percent of the Earth is covered by water and three quarters of the world’s great cities are on the coast.
+Seventy percent of the Earth is covered by water and three quarters of the world's great cities are on the coast.
 Ever-rising sea levels pose a real threat to more than a billion people living beside the sea.
-As the climate warms, this is becoming a greater threat every year [TM113 or search for “thatsmaths” at irishtimes.com].
+As the climate warms, this is becoming a greater threat every year [TM113 or search for “thatsmaths” … Continue reading The Water is Rising Fast

 Mercator’s Marvellous Map

 Try to wrap a football in aluminium foil and you will discover that you have to crumple up the foil to make it fit snugly to the ball.
 In the same way, it is impossible to represent the curved surface of the Earth on a flat plane without some distortion.
-[See this week’s That’s Maths column (TM068): search for “thatsmaths” at irishtimes.com].
+[See this week’s That’s Maths … Continue reading Mercator’s Marvellous Map

 The Hodograph